mongodb-labs/mongo-mockup-db/docs/tutorial.rst

 .. currentmodule:: mockupdb

-This is the primary documentation for the MockupDB project, and its primary test.
+This tutorial is the primary documentation for the MockupDB project.

-We assume some familiarity with PyMongo_ and the `MongoDB Wire Protocol`_.
+I assume some familiarity with PyMongo_ and the `MongoDB Wire Protocol`_.

 .. contents::

 Introduction
 ------------

-You can play with the mock server via ``python -m mockupdb`` and connect from the shell, but that is not tremendously interesting.
-Better to use it in tests.

-We begin by running a :class:`.MockupDB` and connecting to it with PyMongo's `~pymongo.mongo_client.MongoClient`:
+Begin by running a :class:`.MockupDB` and connecting to it with PyMongo's `~pymongo.mongo_client.MongoClient`:

    >>> from mockupdb import *